UPDATE 2-Mexico's Cemex quarterly sales dip on lower volumes in key markets

 The company’s controlling interest net income fell 58.7% to $155 million in the second quarter from $376 million a year earlier.

-Total net sales fell to $3.5 billion.
+Total net sales fell 3% from a year ago to $3.5 billion.
 (Reporting by Sanjana Shivdas in Bengaluru; additional reporting by Julia Love in Mexico City; Editing by Maju Samuel and Bernadette Baum)